 What is a security code auditor?

-Code is the brains of all computer systems.
+Code is the brain of all computer systems.
 If anything is wrong with the brain, the entire system becomes vulnerable to problems, errors, and especially incursion from outside sources wishing to create havoc, disrupt operations, or steal secure information.
-Security code auditors are the brain surgeons of computer systems.
-They analyze, diagnose and develop treatment plans for repairing any potentially problematic code vulnerabilities.

-In order to evaluate the security of computer system code, source code auditors must be familiar and knowledgeable of all aspects of hardware, software and networks that comprise a complete system.
-The range of skills and experience required mean security code auditors are one of the most technically skilled members of any cybersecurity staff.
+To evaluate the security of computer system code, source code auditors must be familiar with and knowledgeable of all aspects of hardware, software, and networks that comprise a complete system.

-As the responsibility can be daunting for even the most experienced security auditors, analytical tools to assist taking on the job have been developed.
 There are numerous open-source and commercial source code analysis tools to help security code auditors uncover code vulnerabilities in hardware and software.
 These programs are also referred to as Static Application Security Testing (SAST) tools and can be invaluable aids.

 Still, security code auditors must be able to sift through code line by line to uncover, determine the nature of, and develop a plan for the remedy of any problems.